Interviews | Reviews | Shout Outs

 Up the Staircase Quarterly | Issue 41

 In conversation with UtSQ!
-I'm grateful they gave me the space to talk about my elementary school teacher Mrs. Charles, the sensation of being read to, Pat Parker, and feeling like a young queer alien.
+I'm grateful they gave me the space to talk about elementary school teacher Mrs. Charles, the sensation of being read to, Pat Parker, and feeling like a young queer alien.

 "Queerness isn’t just about partnership or sex.
 It can be about aliens, about feeling like an alien, and how everything that’s scary about that is also beautiful, also lets us glow."